scality/actions/README.md

-# action-releng-utils
+# actions

-Set of actions used a cross the Scality organization.
+Set of GitHub Actions actions used a cross the Scality organization.

 ## action-crons
 Call different workflows running on defined hour with specific arguments.